 - Learn English Kids plays a short tongue twister and then asks the kids to repeat it.

 - PBS Kids has many fun free learning games including games that build vocabulary skills.

 - Turtle Diary has a collection of adjective games the kids will enjoy.

-Do you have a favorite learning game?
+Do you have a favorite early language and literacy game?
 Please tell us about it!